Saturday, 24 October 2020

 Classic Hymer Buyers Guide - the tough version!

-So here is the smack in the face guide to how not to buy a classic motorhome!
+There is a steady stream of newcomers asking about how to buy a Classic Hymer ...
+So here is the smack in the face guide to how NOT to buy a classic motorhome!
 However it must also be said that many sales go without a hitch - honest sellers and willing buyers - but they tend not to shout about it online - you only hear the bad stories.

 First thing to remember is that you are buying a box of tricks made from wood and metal that is 20 or even 30 years old.
 Stick an old fridge or TV, or even an old car in your back garden, and then go away and come back in 20 years - that is the sort of wear and tear you can expect.
 So the first thing to remember is that no old van is perfect.